More about Art Therapy

 The Interplay of Images and Words

-Art therapy is suitable for individuals of all ages who, for example, might have experienced trauma or suffer from emotional problems and/or mental disorders, disabilities or physical illness.
+Art therapy is suitable for individuals of all ages who may, for example, suffer from emotional problems, mental disorders, disabilities and/or physical illness.
 In many cases, individuals find it easier to express complex emotions, thoughts or memories by means of imagery than through verbal expression.
-Given that a majority of the art therapy treatment takes place non-verbally, it is particularly well suited for children and individuals with impaired language development.
+Given that a large part of the expression in the art therapy treatment takes place non-verbally, it is particularly well suited for children and individuals with impaired language development.

 Individuals who seek art therapy might be suffering from the following conditions: